 - Using climate insights to ensure sustainable and thriving agriculture;

-The Centre seeks to build research capacity in Earth Science and Environmental Science at the University of Newcastle through research collaborations with other research groups, industry and government.
-The Centre also has a focus on enhancing educational opportunities available in the field through professional development and undergraduate training.
+The CWCL seeks to build research capacity in Earth Sciences and Environmental Engineering at the University of Newcastle through research collaborations with other research groups, industry and government.